|Elliott Sound Products||Beginners' Guide to Electronics - Part 1|

 |Colour||First Digit||Second Digit||Third Digit||Multiplier||Tolerance|

-My apologies if the colours look wrong - blame the originators of the HTML colours, which are a little restricting, to say the least.
+My apologies if the colours look wrong - blame the originators of the 'standard' HTML colours ... or your monitor.
 With the 4 band code, the third digit column is not used, it is only used with the 5 band code.
 This is somewhat confusing, but we are unable to change it, so get used to it.
 Personally, I suggest the use of a multimeter when sorting resistors - I know it's cheating, but at least you don't get caught out by incorrectly marked components (and yes, this does happen).

 The tolerance of resistors is mostly 1%, 2%, 5% and 10%.
 In the old days, 20% was also common, but these are now rare.
-Even 10% resistors are hard to get except in extremely high or low values (> 1M or < 1R), where they may be the only options available at a sensible price.
+Even 10% resistors are hard to get except in some types and for extremely high or low values (> 1M or < 1R), where they may be the only options available at a sensible price.
+You can always use resistors with closer tolerance than specified in a circuit, and you can select values that are closest to the one you want from 5% or 10% resistors.

 A 100R resistor with 5% tolerance may be anywhere between 95 and 105 ohms - in most circuits this is insignificant, but there will be occasions where very close tolerance is needed (e.g. 0.1% or better).
 This is fairly rare for audio, but there are a few instances where you may see such close tolerance components.